mProjectsCode/obsidian-meta-bind-plugin-docs/src/content/docs/guides/inputFields.md

 ):rating]
 ```

 Such strings also support escaping using a backslash.
-To have a single backslash in the name you can a double backslash `\\`.
+To have a single backslash in the name you can use a double backslash `\\`.

 ```meta-bind
 INPUT[inlineSelect(